Mission: To put free books into the hands of appreciative readers.

 Thank You to all who have donated to the Bright Lights Book Project.

 The Bright Lights Book Project is a Palmer, Alaska based organization.
 Our volunteers salvage, sort, clean, categorize, and distribute books locally and statewide.
-Books come from Valley Community for Recycling Solutions (VCRS) and other sources.
+Books come from private donations, school districts, and other sources.

 We currently stock 35 bookcases that are located in area businesses, government buildings, and Palmer and Wasilla schools.
 We also ship books to villages off the road system.
 The bookcases are located in places frequented by the general public and by students.
 The books are free and need not be returned.
 Recipients include those of all ages, genders, and reading levels, with a focus being on providing books to children and young adults.
 For a list of all bookcases we stock with free books, see Locations.